|Sprechzeiten:||Thank you for contacting me via email!|

 "Emotion Concepts in Context - a Contrastive Analysis of English and German Discourse"

 My main interest lies in research on language and emotion.
 I specifically focus on cross-linguistic differences in English and German emotion concepts such as ANGER or JOY.
 I hereby take a discursive approach and explicitly accommodate context into my cognitive (corpus) linguistic as well as cross-linguistic analyses.
-My research is relevant for a wide range of applications such as teaching or automatic inferencing.
+Moreover, I strive to promote a new methodological framework, integrating qualitative and quantitative approaches; I model (descriptive and inferential statistics) my data using R. My research may find a wide range of applications such as in teaching, intercultural communication or automatic inferencing.